 How and where to I apply?

-From July 2019 you will be able to request your NZETA and pay your IVL by downloading an app to your mobile phone or doing it on a website.
-We will update this page when the app and website have been released.
+You can request your NZETA and pay your IVL by downloading an app to your mobile phone or on the Immigration New Zealand website here.

 How much will it cost?